JTLresearchAc/jl_bootcamp/README.md

-# jl_bootcamp
+# jb_bootcamp

-Test for the Python bootcamp.
+Utilities for use in the Introduction to Programming in the Biological Sciences Bootcamp.